spdx/tools-golang/examples/README.md

 This example demonstrates loading an SPDX tag-value file from disk into memory, generating a basic report listing counts of the concluded licenses for its files, and printing the report to standard output.

+## 6-licensediff

+*licensediff*, *tvloader*

+This example demonstrates loading two SPDX tag-value files from disk into memory, and generating a diff of the concluded licenses for Files in the first-listed Packages in each document.

+This is generally only useful when run with two SPDX documents that describe licenses for subsequent versions of the same set of files.